IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 Icons
 =====

-We use various icons across the application.
-They appear in buttons and as default thumbnails for dataverses, datasets, and files.
+We use various icons across the application, which we get from Bootstrap, FontCustom and Socicon.
+They appear in buttons, in message blocks or as default thumbnails for dataverses, datasets, and files.

 Bootstrap Glyphicons
 --------------------